byuitechops/audit-early-documentation/locked-files-audit/locked-files-key-components.md

 ##### Outputs:

-- *GroupCategory*: A POCO which holds the data of a Canvas Group Category Object.
+- *GroupCategory*: A POCO which holds the data of a Canvas Locked-File Object.

 #### CoursesMatch (Courses are the Same)
-This checks wether the two courses are the same.
-If the courses are completley different, it will emit a "Mismatched Course Failure" though the status object.
+This checks wethere the two courses are the same.
+If the courses are completley different, it will emit a "Mismatched Course Failure" though a status object.
 If the courses are the same it will emit a "success" through the status object.

 ##### Parameters:

-- *BlueprintCourse*: GroupCategoryObject for the blueprint course.
+- *BlueprintCourse*: LockedFileObject for the blueprint course.
-- *CopiedCourse*: GroupCategoryObject for the copied course.
+- *CopiedCourse*: LockedFileObject for the copied course.

 ##### Outputs:

 - *StatusObject*: The status of the preformed operation (pass, warning, failure)

-#### GroupsMatch (No Groups Missing)
+#### ContentsMatch (No Files Missing)
-This checks that both the blueprint and the copied courses have matching group categories.
-If the categories are not matching, it will emit a "Missing Group Failure" though the status object.
-If neither the blueprint or the course copy have group categories, it will emit a "No Group Categories Warning" through the status object.
-If the courses have matching group categories, it will emit a success through the status object.
+ If either the blueprint or the copied course have a file which cannot be found in the other, it will emit a "Missing File Warning" through the status object.

 ##### Parameters:

-- *BlueprintCourse*: GroupCategoryObject for the blueprint course.
+- *BlueprintCourse*: LockedFileObject for the blueprint course.
-- *CopiedCourse*: GroupCategoryObject for the copied course.
+- *CopiedCourse*: LockedFileObject for the copied course.

 ##### Outputs:

 - *StatusObject*: The status of the preformed operation (pass, warning, failure)

-#### ConfigurationsMatch (Configurations are the Same)
+#### LockConfigurationsMatch (Configurations are the Same)
-This checks that both the blueprint and the copied courses have matching group category configurations.
+This checks that both the blueprint and the copied courses have matching lock configurations for each respective file.
 If the configurations are not matching, it will emit a "Mismached Configuration Failure" though the status object.
-If the courses have matching group category configurations, it will emit a success through the status object.
+If the courses has all matching lock-file configurations, it will emit a success through the status object.

 ##### Parameters:

-- *BlueprintCourse*: GroupCategoryObject for the blueprint course.
+- *BlueprintCourse*: LockedFileObject for the blueprint course.
-- *CopiedCourse*: GroupCategoryObject for the copied course.
+- *CopiedCourse*: LockedFileObject for the copied course.

 ##### Outputs: